 2.2.2 Aircraft Flight Path

 Problem.
 Two engineers placed theodolites (height 1.7m) at a distance of 400m apart over a runway to record the flight path of aircraft taking off.
 One aircraft departs and climbs directly over them.
 As it crosses the sky, the engineers measure at either side the vertical angle for different synchronized times.
 The usage of electro-optical system to track the position of aircraft is common in the world of aviation .
-The result are a succession of scalene triangles, as illustrated in Figure 1 (with the recorded angles presented on the right).
+The result are a succession of scalene triangles, as illustrated in Figure 10 (with the recorded angles presented on the right).
 What is the distance of the aircraft to each of the points A and B in the ground?
-Sub-sequentially, what is the height of the aircraft at the different points in time (with respect to the theodolites measuring position)?
+Subsequently, what is the height of the aircraft at the different points in time (with respect to the theodolites measuring position)?

 Solution.
-Drawing lines from the three elements — engineers A, B and the aircraft — created a series of scalene triangles that change based on the time at which they were taken.
-While the three ground angles were measured with the theodolites, the third internal angle of each scalene triangle is 116 degrees for T1, 109 degrees for T2 and 79 degrees for T3.
+Drawing lines from the three elements — engineers A, B and the aircraft — created a series of scalene triangles that change based on the time of flight of the aircraft.
+Using the three ground angles for both α and β measured with the theodolites, the third internal angle γ of each scalene triangle was computed to be 116 degrees for T1, 109 degrees for T2 and 79 degrees for T3.
 The solution for each aircraft position with associated time is computed directly from the extended formula.
 For time T1, the distance from engineer A to the aircraft is

-Now, if the aircraft projects a shadow on the ground at an angle of 30 degrees to the vertical, what is the distance of engineer A to the projection at point O (Figure 11)?
-If the reading of the theodolite at A increases by an angle of dα=10 degrees as the aircraft climbs (here, we assume that the aircraft rotation or flight path is such that its relative distance to point A remains the same), what is the new distance from engineer at point A to the shadow (use the angle sum identity rule)?
+Now, if the aircraft projects a shadow on the ground at an angle of 20 degrees to the vertical, what is the distance from engineer A to the projection at point O (Figure 11)?
+If the reading of the theodolite at A increases by an angle of dα=10 degrees as the aircraft climbs (here, we assume that the aircraft rotation or flight path is such that its relative distance to point A remains the same, i.e. AT2=AT2′), what is the new distance from engineer at point A to the new shadow at point O’ (use the angle sum identity rule)?

 The angle from the horizontal to the projected direction of the shadow is ∠AOT2≡γ=90+20=110 deg.
 For position T2, the extended cosine function gives directly the answer for the distance from point A to the projected shadow on the ground to be

-The fact that the relative distance of the aircraft does not changing to point A means that, as the aircraft rotates in its climb, the distance AT2=224.2m (in Figure 8) remains fixed.
-The extended angle sum identity rule [given by Eq.(7)] is used here to determine the added vertical angle as a result of the aircraft displacement.
-With the rotation, the original angle A≡α2=32 deg becomes A+B=32+10=42 deg.
-The new horizontal projection of the shadow becomes therefore
+The fact that the relative distance of the aircraft does not change relative to point A means that, as the aircraft rotates in its climb, the distance AT2=AT2′=224.2m (in Figure 11) remains fixed.
+The extended angle sum identity rule [given by Eq.(7)] is used here to determine the new distance from engineer at point A to the new shadow at point O’.
+With the rotation, the original angle A≡α2=32 deg becomes A+B=α2+dα=32+10=42 deg.
+The new horizontal projection of the shadow becomes thus

-The projected direction of the shadow is still γ=110 deg (as the Sun’s rays are assumed parallel when they arrive at Earth).
+The projected direction of the shadow is still ∠AOT2′≡γ=110 deg (as the Sun’s rays are assumed parallel when they arrive at Earth).
 Expanding the above using Eq.(7) gives

-That is, the shadow moved from 146.9m to a distance from engineer A of 110 meters, a total distance covered of 34.9m.
+That is, the shadow moved from 146.9m to a distance from engineer A of 112m meters, a total distance covered of 34.9m.
 The advantage of Eq.(7) becomes evident when considering dα as a variable (possibly part of a larger equation).
-Imagine that you would like to know where the shadow was (for both positions) for a different time of the day (say when the Sun was at an angle of 10 deg, instead of 20 deg).
-Then, it is only needed to re-apply the above equations, updating with the new Sun incidence angle of γ=90+10=100 degrees (here it is assumed that the aircraft flight path would remain the same).
+Imagine that you would like to know where the shadow was (for both positions) for a different time of the day (say when the Sun was at an angle to the vertical of 10 deg, instead of 20 deg).
+Then, it is only required to re-apply the above equations, updating with the new Sun incidence angle of γ=90+10=100 degrees (here it is assumed that the aircraft flight path would remain the same).

 2.2.3 Satellite Constellation Trajectories

 Problem.
-Three GPS satellites trailing each other on the same orbit.
-It is assumed that they operate best at an optimum normalized relative position to each other as shown in Figure 1.
-It is worth noting that this is an abstraction, as in reality such a constellation of properly geometrically-spaced GPS satellites orbiting the Earth has typically 24 satellites disposed in a 3D configuration — so this is a very simplified example.
+Imagine three GPS satellites trailing each other on the same orbit.
+It is assumed that they operate best at a given (normalized) relative position to each other (as shown in Figure 12).
+It is worth noting that this is an abstraction, as in reality such a constellation of properly geometrically-spaced GPS satellites orbiting the Earth typically has 24 satellites disposed in a 3D configuration — so this is a very simplified example.
 Here, each satellite has an optical sensor onboard that measures the satellite´s angle between the others two.
-What angles do the sensors of all three need to measure to guarantee that they are flying at the optimum orbital distance to each other?
+What angles do the sensors of all three need to measure to guarantee that they are flying at the target (normalized) orbital distance to each other?